 - Register your business name.
 You need to do this if you do business under any name other than your personal name.
 Register it locally and at the state level.

 If your business only accepts cash and checks, this is all you need to do.
 However, with so many business transactions being done now with credit and debit cards, or other online payment methods, you should consider setting up a merchant account and an online payment system.
 Both make it convenient for consumers to buy, whether they are local or on the other side of the world.
-Old National Merchant Services can assist you with this.

 Accepting Credit Card Payments